appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 cd .. && rm -rf appcircle-server-dmz
 ```

-- Update the Appcircle private server by following the [Update document](/docs/self-hosted-appcircle/update.md).
+- Update the Appcircle server by following the [Update document](/docs/self-hosted-appcircle/update.md).

 - Create the updated Appcircle DMZ configuration files by following the [Creating the Appcircle DMZ Server Configuration](#creating-the-appcircle-dmz-server-configuration) section.